CodersMateusz/Gaming-Platform/README.md

 # Gaming-Platform

 This is the react-app called Gaming-Platform that is based on original webpage - rawg.io.
-It allows to search, filter and sort games and also see every game detail page when you click the tile of the game.
+It allows to search, filter and sort games and also see every game detail page when you click the title of the game.

 ## Sections of the project